knockout/tko/packages/tko/docs/fn.md

----
-title: Adding custom functions using "fn"
+## Adding Custom Functions using "fn"
-kind: documentation
-cat: 2
----

   Occasionally, you may find opportunities to streamline your code by attaching new functionality to Knockout's core value types.
 You can define custom functions on any of the following types:

   TODO: HIERARCHY